rtvaliyev/tc_pv/README.md

 # selena

 Simple website for checking and managing speed of ports dslams(or switches) using telnet automatically.
+Scenarry of sites is redirecting local user accounts(username and password) to dedicated(other) sites and scrape web infos as needed as and assign in the scripts that are.
+Language of project is Azerbaijani.

 Python version is 3.6
 Used python libraries: